Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: Yeah.

-MS. MODEL: So I said to him I hadn't seen it yet.
-I couldn't tell him that I thought it was terrible.
-But the funny was -- part was that George had some qualities which were sometimes very disagreeable and Epstein just got them enlarged --
+MS. MODEL: So I said to him I hadn’t seen it yet.
+I couldn’t tell him that I thought it was a terrible bust.
+But the funny part was that George had some qualities which were sometimes very disagreeable, and Epstein just got them enlarged –-

 MR. MCNAUGHT: Found them.

-MS. MODEL: He got them enlarged, but I mean he didn't do it purposely.
-George was very haughty, very proud, very conceited, and -- but he was a powerful person.
-But you know every powerful person has qualities, and I knew them but I didn't want to know them, and here it was blatantly screaming into my face, and George being very bright knew.
+MS. MODEL: He got them enlarged, without –- I mean he didn’t do it purposely.
+George was very haughty, very proud, very conceited, and –- but he was a powerful person.
+But you know every powerful person has qualities.
+And I knew them, but I didn’t want to know them.
+And here it was blatantly screaming into my face.
+And George, being very bright, knew.

 MR. MCNAUGHT: Saw them himself, yes.